Inferno filming locations

 SAN-MARCO SQUARE, Venice

 A few minutes after the frustrating ‘betrayal’ by Sienna, a semi-conscious Langdon is being ‘shipped’ on a small boat.
-Giving a second glance to this unobvious movie location, it’s not a challenge to make an identification of the channel known as the Rio Del Palazzo (River at the Palace), which is indeed located behind the Basilica Di San Marco.
+Giving a second glance at this unobvious movie location, it’s not a challenge to identify the channel known as the Rio Del Palazzo (River at the Palace), which is indeed located behind the Basilica Di San Marco.
 The long-distance perspective of the shot reveals a crowd of tourists within the so-called ‘Bridge of Sighs’ or PONTE DEI SOSPIRI in Italian.
-The professor with the red eyes finds himself among the boats on repair and the location is presumably taken in the Western part of the Venice archipelago.
+The professor with the red eyes finds himself among the boats on repair, and the location is presumably taken in the Western part of the Venice archipelago.

 LANGDON LEAVING VENICE, Inferno filming locations Venice